Location Description and Boundaries

 The highest land in the University Hill Farms development was reserved for Garner Park.
 Located between Rosa Road and Whitney Way, Garner Park is a large, 42 acre park that hosts Opera in the Park.
 In winter, it is a popular site for sledding.

-Other neighborhood amenities include the Hilldale shopping center, complete with a supermarket and Sundance theatre, at University Avenue and Midvale Boulevard, a Post Office at Segoe Road and Sawyer Terrace, and the Hill Farm Swim Club.
+Other neighborhood amenities include the Hilldale shopping center, complete with a supermarket, Apple Store, and AMC Dine-In theatre, at University Avenue and Midvale Boulevard, a Post Office at Segoe Road and Sawyer Terrace, and the Hill Farm Swim Club.

 In addition, residents can enjoy locally produced meat, dairy, vegetables, and fruits from the Westside Community Market on Saturday mornings from spring through fall at the DOT State Office Building parking lot (Segoe Road and Sheboygan Avenue).
 Alternatively, the Harmony Valley CSA delivers locally produced vegetables to two neighborhood locations.